Press kitReporters, convention staff, and event organizers:

 Donna Andrews was born in Yorktown, Virginia and lives in Reston, Virginia.
-The Nightingale Before Christmas (October 2014) is the latest in her Agatha and Anthony winning Meg Langslow series, to be followed by The Lord of the Wings in August 2015.
+Terns of Endearment (August 2019) is the latest in her Agatha and Anthony winning Meg Langslow series, to be followed by Owl Be Home for Christmas in October 2019.
 She blogs at http://femmesfatales.typepad.com/ .
 For more information: http://donnaandrews.com.

 Free-form (quite a few words)

 Like Meg Langslow, the ornamental blacksmith heroine of her series from St. Martin's Press, Donna Andrews was born and raised in Yorktown, Virginia.
 These days she spends almost as much time in cyberspace as Turing Hopper, the artificial intelligence who appears in her technocozy series from Berkley Prime Crime.

 Although she read widely as a child, especially in fantasy and science fiction, her love of mystery developed during her college years (and particularly at exam time.)
 Andrews attended the University of Virginia, majoring in English and Drama with a concentration on writing.
 After graduation, she moved to the Washington, D.C. area and joined the communications staff of a large financial organization, where for two decades she honed her writing skills on nonfiction and developed a profound understanding of the criminal mind through her observation of interdepartmental politics.

 In the fall of 1997 she started on the road to publication by submitting her first

 completed mystery manuscript to the Malice Domestic/St. Martin's Press Best First

 Traditional Mystery contest.
 Upon learning that Murder with Peacocks had won,